Exercise and eating a good diet is healthier than being sedentary and eating processed foods. Why though?

 - Sleep (11)

-Before the invention of artificial light – which suppresses the sleep hormone melatonin – we were more likely to get a better quality sleep.
+Before the invention of artificial light – which suppresses the sleep hormone melatonin – we were more likely to get better sleep.

 That we’re born with Hunter-gatherer bodies into an environment that’s so different to the one we’re adapted to explains today’s mismatch diseases.